HewlettPackard/iLOAmpPack-Redfish-API-Docs/source/includes/_iloamp_msgregs.md

 |:---|:---|
 |Message Format|"Adding server failed due to incompatible iLO firmware version"
 |Severity|Warning
-|Resolution|Check if the iLO firmware version is supported.The supported iLO version is 2.50 and above.
+|Resolution|Check if the iLO firmware version is supported.
+The supported iLO version is 2.50 and above.

 ### HpeWolfram.1.0.AutoRefreshStarted
-Periodic refresh of all the servers and groups has started
+Periodic refresh of all the servers and groups has started.

 | | |
 |:---|:---|